Min-Max Bilevel Multi-objective Optimization with Applications in Machine Learning: Implementation details and Compute Resources

 We consider binary classification tasks generated from the FashionMNIST data set where we select 8 ``easy'' tasks (lowest log loss $\sim 0.3$ from independent training) and 2 ``hard'' tasks (lowest loss $\sim 0.45$ from independent training).
 We learn a shared representation network that maps the 784 dimensional (vectorized 28$\times$28 images) to a 100 dimensional space.
 Each tasks then learns a binary classifier on top of this representation.
 The task specific objective $g_i$ for task $i$ corresponds to the cross-entropy loss on the training set, while the upper level objective $f_i$ corresponds to the loss of the $y_i^\star(x)$ with the learned representation $x$ on a validation set.
 We also maintain a heldout test set which we use to evaluate the generalization of the learned representation and per-task models.

 For our data, we had $x \in \R^{784 \times 100}$ and $y \in \R^{100 \times 2}$.
-We used step sizes $\alpha = 0.01, \beta = 0.01$, and $\gamma=0.3$, using 4 inner steps per outer iteration.
+We used step sizes $\alpha = 0.01, \beta = 0.01$, and $\gamma=0.3$.
 We used batch sizes of 8 and 128 to compute $g_i$ for each inner step and $f_i$ for each outer iteration, respectively.
 In addition, we included $\ell_2$-regularization of $y$ with regularization penalty 0.0005.
-We used a learning rate scheduler (ReduceLROnPlateau), invoked every 100 outer iterations, with patience of 10.
-The results are generated by aggregation over runs with 10 different seeds
+We used vanilla SGD with a learning rate scheduler (ReduceLROnPlateau), invoked every 100 outer iterations, with patience of 10.
+Each optimization was executed for 10000 outer iterations.
+The results are generated by aggregation over runs with 10 different seeds.